ethereum/EIPs/EIPS/eip-1.md

 #### Preamble

 RFC 822 style headers containing metadata about the EIP, including the EIP number, a short descriptive title (limited to a maximum of 44 characters), a description (limited to a maximum of 140 characters), and the author details.
-Irrespective of the category, the title and description should not include EIP number.
-See [below](./eip-1.md#eip-header-preamble) for details.
+Irrespective of the category, the title and description should not include the EIP number.
+See [below](#eip-header-preamble) for details.

 #### Abstract